farhan-ejaz/testing-assignment/README.md

      mvn org.pitest:pitest-maven:mutationCoverage

- The mutation report is available in the /target/pit-reports folder.
+ The mutation report will available in the /target/pit-reports folder.
 Click on index.html.